moosch/node-express-starter/README.md

 - [x] Add JWT auth refresh.
 Needs error response of "expired"
 - [x] Add route to refresh tokens
 - [x] Add password encryption and decryption
-- [ ] Add Postgres into docker-compose
+- [x] Add Postgres into docker-compose
-- [ ] Add persistence layer for User
+- [x] Add persistence layer for User
-- [ ] Add persistence layer for UserTokens
+- [x] Add persistence layer for UserTokens
 - [ ] Add Redis into docker-compose
 - [ ] Add caching functions for UserTokens
 - [ ] Add NodeJS events to do cache updates
 - [ ] Add scheduled cleanup worker for orphaned tokens (refresh token validity period)
+- [ ] Add the ability to run migrations
 - [ ] Revisit logger use
 - [ ] Add all the test